ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A slight chance of rain showers between 7pm and 1am, then showers and thunderstorms likely.
 Mostly cloudy, with a low around
-         56. Southwest wind 10 to 17 mph, with gusts as high as 24 mph.<br></div>
+         56. Southwest wind 10 to 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">